CompuTec/computec-docs/docs/pdc/user-guide/management-board.md

 You can filter displayed tasks by:

-- Resource,
+- Resource
-- Resource group,
+- Resource group
-- Employee,
+- Employee
-- Manufacturing Order,
+- Manufacturing Order
-- Status.
+- Status

 After setting desired values, you can enable or disable filtering by clicking the dedicated value: